 The Process to Join the Editorial Staff

-Anyone in the top 60 percent of their class based on spring semester ranks who has completed 30 credit hours, including a full year of LAW 7020: Legal Research and Writing, may compete in the annual Write-on Competition.
+Every student who has completed 30 credit hours, including a full year of LAW 7020: Legal Research and Writing, may compete in the annual Write-on Competition.
 In addition, accelerated part-time students may also participate in the Write-on Competition, with the contingency that they must have completed the required 30 credit hours by the end of the summer semester if selected to work on the Journal.

 The Write-on Competition is sponsored by the Journal.
 At the end of the spring semester, generally on the last day of exams after the final 1L exam is finished, the Write-on Competition packet is distributed to interested students.